Rodman Employment Law FAQ

 Why should I hire Rodman Employment Law?

 Rodman Employment Law provides inspired advocacy anchored by the client’s objectives.
 We are unapologetically relentless in our pursuit of our clients’ goals.
-In addition to being aggressive advocates for our clients, we are also compassionate coaches for them as they navigate varying degrees of distress within their professional lives.
-We are serious about the love we have for our clients who, in the aggregate, comprise some of the top executive minds in the Boston area in the fields of medicine, bio-technology, technology, pharma, law, and others.
+In addition to being aggressive advocates for our clients, we are also compassionate coaches for as we navigate the stressful employment situation.
+We are serious about the love we have for our clients who, in the aggregate, comprise some of the top minds in the Boston area in the fields of medicine, biotechnology, technology, pharma, law, and others.

 I haven’t been fired yet, is it too early to hire Rodman Employment Law?

 No!
 In fact, we encourage you to hire us as soon as a workplace issue presents itself.
 Engaging us before termination can be very helpful in your effort to avoid getting fired or to negotiate a resolution while you are still employed.

 I just got fired.
 Is it too late to hire an employment lawyer?
 What are my options?